Speech & Hearing Metuchen Office

-We provide a complete range of audiology, hearing aid, and speech-language therapy services for children and adults of all ages.
+We provide Middlesex County with a complete range of audiology, hearing aids, hearing tests, and speech-language therapy services for children and adults of all ages.

 We accept Medicare and participate with Horizon, Aetna, Cigna, United, Oxford, and many other insurance carriers.
 Unless required by your insurance, you do not need a referral from a physician to receive our services.
 Our friendly and helpful office manager will be happy to assist you to determine your specific insurance coverage and procedures that need to be followed.
 We also accept referrals from School Districts, NJ Division of Disability, Division of Vocational Rehabilitation Services, Workers Compensation and many Union and insurance hearing aid plans.

-All services are provided by NJ licensed and nationally certified audiologists and speech language pathologists who hold either a Masters or Doctorate degree in their field.
+All services are provided by NJ licensed and nationally certified Middlesex County audiologists and speech-language pathologists who hold either a Masters or Doctorate degree in their field.
 All hearing aid related follow up is with an audiologist, not a technician.

 We pride ourselves on the comprehensive evaluations and our professional interaction with referring physicians, including neurologists, pediatricians, pediatric neurologists, developmental pediatricians, gerontologists, family practitioners, general practitioners, and otolaryngologists.
 We also pride ourselves on our educational audiology program and our ability to interact and provide suggestions to teachers and child study team members regarding classroom management and intervention (therapy) strategies to help their students.

-Our diagnostic audiology services are designed for children and adults ranging in age from “new-born” to “mature.”
-Unlike other commercial hearing aid and audiology centers, our audiologists are expert in evaluating children and adults whose hearing is difficult to assess due to various neurological, developmental, or other conditions.
+The diagnostic audiology services we offer in Middlesex County are designed for children and adults ranging in age from “new-born” to “mature”.
+Unlike other commercial hearing aid and audiology centers, our audiologists are experts in evaluating children and adults whose hearing is difficult to assess due to various neurological, developmental, or other conditions.

-Our hearing aid services begin with an assessment of how your hearing loss is affecting your ability to communicate, how it is affecting your social life, your interaction with family members, and your work performance.
+The hearing aid services we offer to Middlesex County begin with a full hearing test to assess your ability to communicate and interact with your family members, your work, career, and social life.
 We find that hearing aids are not for everyone.
 However, learning how to enjoy a great quality of life despite hearing limitations is an important resource our audiologists can provide for your benefit.